pytorch/xla/torchax/README.md

 This model `m` contains 2 parts: the weights that is stored inside of the model and it's submodules (`nn.Linear`).

-To execute this model with `torchax`; we need enable torchax to capture pytorch ops.
+To execute this model with `torchax`; we need to enable torchax to capture pytorch ops.
 To enable this, use:

 ```python